MicrosoftDocs/win32/desktop-src/WmiSdk/swbemnamedvalue-name.md

 ---
-Description: 'The Name property of the SWbemNamedValue object is a unique case-insensitive string that is used when getting an SWbemNamedValue item.
-This property is read-only.'
+Description: The Name property of the SWbemNamedValue object is a unique case-insensitive string that is used when getting an SWbemNamedValue item.
+This property is read-only.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'c1e97326-b963-44e7-9af4-7fa6a7a3bf63'
+ms.assetid: c1e97326-b963-44e7-9af4-7fa6a7a3bf63
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SWbemNamedValue.Name property'
+title: SWbemNamedValue.Name property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SWbemNamedValue.Name property